Wondering what the difference is between annulment and divorce? We cover everything you need to know about annulment vs. divorce here.

 A civil annulment terminates a marriage and means that the marriage never occurred in the eyes of the law.
 Either spouse may file a petition for this kind of annulment, but civil annulments must be granted by a judge.

-Each state has different grounds for civil annulments, but the following grounds are typically the most common:
+State laws differ regarding the grounds for civil annulments, but the following grounds are typically the most common:

 Bigamy is when someone is married to two people at the same time, which is illegal in all 50 states.
 If a spouse was married to someone else when the second marriage occurred, the couple would qualify for an annulment on bigamy grounds.